 For every Friendsgiving abroad, varying circumstances have meant someone was usually traveling on actual Thanksgiving.
 No matter!

-The most important part of Friendsgiving is carboloading together, so while our Insta feed fills up with everyone’s celebratory pictures back home, we usually are doing some last minute prep, trying a local bar or two, and exploring our neighborhood.
+The most important part of Friendsgiving is carboloading together.
+While our Insta feed fills up with everyone’s celebratory pictures back home, we usually are doing some last minute prep, trying a local bar or two, and exploring our neighborhood.

 Trust us, waiting until the time is right makes the mashed potatoes & stuffing taste even sweeter.
 Er, savory-er.